-Students are also prohibited from having in their personal possession, in their personal belongings (including book bags, lockers, vehicles, etc.), in school buildings, on school grounds, on school buses, or at any school-sponsored activity any other prohibited items listed in Topic 1.23
+A. Generally.
+Students are not to have in their personal possession, in their personal belongings (including book bags, lockers, vehicles, etc.), in school buildings, on school grounds, on school buses, or at any school-sponsored activity any of the items listed in paragraphs C or D below, or prohibited under paragraph E below.
+Prohibited items are grouped according to the class violation committed by possession of the item (See XXII, Classification of Violations and Consequences, below).